lyxtera/axiom/docs/pages/rule-orchestrator-overview.md

 3. **Consider Context Modifications**: Remember that rule actions can modify the context, so the context after rule execution may be different from the input context.

-4. **Choose the Right Execution Strategy**: Use `executeFirstMatch` when you want only one rule to apply, and `executeAllMatches` when multiple rules should apply.
+4. **Choose the Right Execution Strategy**: Use `executeFirstMatchingRule` when you want only one rule to apply, and `executeAllMatchingRules` when multiple rules should apply.

 5. **Separate Orchestrators by Domain**: Create separate orchestrators for different domains or aspects of your application to keep rule execution focused.